maxbrenner-ai/web-crawler-drl-gnn/README.md

 # Web Crawler with distributed PPO and Graph Neural Networks
 This is an experimental project on trying to make a webcrawler that attempts to find a target webpage on a wikipedia dump although it could be extended to many other websites and even the internet in general.
-It uses a distributed version of the reinforcement learning algorithm Proximal [Policy Optimization or PPO](https://arxiv.org/abs/1707.06347).
+It uses a distributed version of the reinforcement learning algorithm [PPO](https://arxiv.org/abs/1707.06347).

-Each episode the agent starts on a random node/page and is given the features of a goal node/page it must find in the shortest number if steps.
+At each episode the agent starts on a random node/page and is given the features of a goal node/page it must find in the shortest number of steps.
 As it does this it builds up a graph of the pages that it visits and uses this to asses which page is should explore next.
 Right now whenever the agent chooses a page to explore all outlink pages on the chosen page are added to the graph the agent is building up.
-A more efficient implementation would make a second model that picks which outlink to explore given the page it chooses so that it could work on pages that have a lot of hyperlinks.
+A more efficient implementation would be to make a second model that picks which outlink to explore given the page it chooses so that it could work on pages that have a lot of hyperlinks.

 ## Wikipedia Dumps
 The environment that the agent crawls is a [Wikipedia dump](https://dumps.wikimedia.org/) of many pages in the 'animal' category.
-There are various datasets included in `data` which lists the number of nodes, average number of edges per node, total number of edges, max number of out-edges, min number of out edges and min number of in edges.
-Datasets with lower number of average edges per node are more sparse and harder to train on.
+There are various datasets included in `data/` which lists the number of nodes, average number of edges per node, total number of edges, max number of out-edges, min number of out-edges and min number of in-edges.
+Datasets with lower numbers of average edges per node are more sparse and harder to train on.
 The specific data per node/edge are discussed below in models.

 ## Reinforcement Learning Algorithm
 ### PPO